Accessibility Tools

 Osteoarthritis is a lifetime condition that cannot be cured or reversed.
 Therefore, the goals of treatment are to relieve pain and improve joint function.
 To accomplish this, a rheumatologist can recommend a personalized treatment plan, which may include:

-If you are living with osteoarthritis, take advantage of the collective expertise of the physicians at Advanced Orthopaedics & Sports Medicine in Houston, TX.
-Our practice integrates outstanding medical care and comprehensive services.
+If you are living with osteoarthritis, take advantage of the expertise of Dr. Zunaira Ali at Advanced Orthopaedics & Sports Medicine, serving Houston, Spring, Cypress, Tomball, and Katy, TX.
+Our practice integrates outstanding medical care with comprehensive services.
 Contact us to schedule an appointment with a rheumatologist today.